eudoxia0/flashcards/README.md

 ## Stats

-- Number of cards in the deck: 1098
+- Number of cards in the deck: 1100

 ## Structure

 - `Cards`: the actual flashcards.
 - `Inbox`: decks that are not ready to be learned yet, WIP.
-- `Private`: unpublished decks.
 - `Scripts`: scripts to generate flashcards from data sources.
 - `Sources`: data sources to generate flashcards.